terraform-google-modules/terraform-example-foundation/3-networks/modules/dedicated_interconnect/README.md

 ## Prerequisites

-1. Execution of at least one of the environments in `3-networks/env/`.
-1. Creation of two Cloud Routers for each region.
-Both `Restricted shared VPC` and `Standard shared VPC` modules create two Cloud Routers for each region, these routers should be used as input for this module. **This module only works with two regions.**
 1. Provisioning of four [dedicated interconnects](https://cloud.google.com/network-connectivity/docs/interconnect/concepts/dedicated-overview) in the `prj-interconnect` project created in step `1-org` under folder `fldr-common`.

 ## Usage

-Sections with examples of calls to this module are commented in each one of the environments.
-Uncomment these sections and update the input values with your interconnects and peer BGP information and rerun Terraform.
+1. Rename `interconnect.tf.example` to `interconnect.tf` in the environment folder in `3-networks/envs/<environment>`
+1. Update the file `interconnect.tf` with values that are valid for your environment for the interconnects, locations, candidate subnetworks and peer info.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs